StenaIT/kubecheck/README.md

 In the example above, it is possible to see the `input` of the check, which is the value(s) used to configure the check.
 The `output` property contains detailed information on each assertion made against the resource(s) and the outcome of that assertion.
 In some cases the assertion output contains additional information about the entity in question.

+## Hooks

+Kubecheck has basic support for webhooks, allowing services that support them to get notified.
+See the example for more info on how to set it up.